 Unfortunately, as so much of varicose vein development is out of your control, there is no scientific method to avoid getting varicose veins during pregnancy.
 However, being mindful of lifestyle choices and best practices can help maintain or prevent varicose veins from worsening.
 You may find varicose veins unappealing, uncomfortable, painful, or itchy, but they are very unlikely to pose a threat to you or your baby.
 It's important to remember that, similar to stretch marks, varicose veins are typically hereditary, and you're more likely to have them if your parent or grandparent did.
 You're also more likely to experience varicose veins if you have more than one pregnancy, or if you’re pregnant with multiples.
 The most important thing you can do is monitor your symptoms, especially in the postpartum months.
 If your varicose veins haven’t subsided after four months, it’s time to call a vein specialist to explore your vein treatment options.

 We don’t recommend treatment during pregnancy, but before and after pregnancy it is perfectly safe to schedule varicose vein removal treatments at a vein clinic near you.
-Our board-certified vein doctors in New York, New Jersey, Michigan, and Connecticut offer a variety of minimally invasive vein therapies that require minimal downtime, perfect for the busy and demanding lifestyle of new parents or parents of multiple children.
+Our board-certified vein doctors in New York, New Jersey, Michigan, Connecticut, and Texas offer a variety of minimally invasive vein therapies that require minimal downtime, perfect for the busy and demanding lifestyle of new parents or parents of multiple children.
 Treatment is quick and virtually painless.
 You don’t have to live with persistent varicose veins following your pregnancy.
 We’re here to help.

 And most importantly, congratulations!